Baja California Sur Sea Turtles

 Loggerhead: Forage in bays and coastal areas, especially concentrated from Laguna San Ignacio to Magdalena Bay.

-Leatherback: Occasionally nest along the southern tip of the peninsula.
+Leatherback: Occasionally nest along the southern tip of the peninsula from November to February.

 Hawksbill: A few individuals live in the coral reef of Cabo Pulmo Marine Park.